WebReflection/type-checked-collections/README.md

 | bigint    | `typeof value === 'bigint'`                   |
 | object    | `typeof value === 'object' && value !== null` |
 | null      | `value === null`                              |

+The `instanceof` single or multiple class value is checked via `instanceof` operator.

+### Performance

+If `typeof` value is specified, it is the first performed check and it is the fastest check in ECMAScript.

+If that passes, and the `instanceof` value is defined, an `instanceof` operator is used to validate further.
+The same happens if no `typeof` field is defined, but only `instanceof`.

+In `Map` and `WeakMap` cases, if either the *key* or the value is *null* or *undefined*, the check is a no-op such as `() => true`.

+Last, but not least, if there is only **one type** to check, either one `typeof` without unions or one `instanceof` class only, the check is done directly without looping through the array of possible valid types.